Texas Stars surge into Calder Cup Playoffs

-Needing to play nearly perfect hockey down the stretch of the regular season to make the Calder Cup Playoffs, the Texas Stars did just that.
-The fifth-seeded Stars won their last three games and will now head to Rockford for a three-game series against the IceHogs beginning 7:00 p.m.
-Wednesday evening.
+CEDAR PARK, Texas (KXAN) — The Texas Stars played nearly perfect hockey down the stretch of the regular season to make the Calder Cup Playoffs.

+The fifth-seeded Stars won their last three games and will now head to Rockford for a three-game playoff series against the IceHogs, starting Wednesday at 7 p.m.

 “We’ve definitely trended and we’re peaking at the right time.
-And we have had to grow and go through a lot of adversity in the early part of the year.
+We have had to grow and go through a lot of adversity in the early part of the year.
 And I think it’s made us a stronger group.”

 The Stars will look to capture their first Calder Cup Championship since 2014.
 A key member of that 2014 team was Max Fortunus, a current assistant coach for the Stars.